 – Google Places listings are intertwined with organic listings.
 Gone are the days of the "pack" of Google Places listings, which were separate from organic listings.

 – In some cases, Google will mesh the organic and Places listing, and in other cases they will be separate.
 This allows for multiple showings on the same page.

 – Google seems to be valuing a Google Places listing that is "fresh" with content.
 Providing quality content is essential (which has always been important to Google).
 Providing enough contact information, a solid description, pictures and reviews definitely are important.

 – Google has moved the map from the organic, or main part of the search results page, to the right – which has dropped down PPC ads.
 (This most likely will cause PPC to become more competitive.
-This also is different with different searches).
+This where to buy phentermine in australia also is different with different searches).

 – It also seems apparent that a company using Google Tags, with Google Places, is seeing a bump in their listings.
 This makes sense, since you are spending $25 with Google.